 Practical Applications of Cognitive Behavioural Therapy

 A trained Cognitive Behavioural Therapist will identify the underlying core beliefs that cause your emotional distress.
 He or she will challenge you to think about yourself in relation to other people and the society you live within.
 You will drill into the interconnections between your thoughts, feelings and behaviour and challenge your thought patterns.
 Your therapist will help you find alternatives to bypass the negative pathways that trigger your anxiety.
-Consequently, this will successfully prevent the cascading sequence of events that lead to alarming panic attacks.
+Consequently, this will successfully prevent the cascading sequence of events that lead to alarming panic attacks and terrifying flashbacks.

 Similarly, if you suffer from depression, you may wake up with a heavy spirit, convinced that your day will be a bad one, like all the others.
 These neural pathways introduce the thought, “What’s the point?” into the lexicon of depressed individuals.
-Subsequently, the thoughts lead to sad emotions which trigger behaviour like difficulty getting out of bed.
-Within extreme depths of depression this same thought can generate destructive feelings of heightened helplessness and possibly even suicidal behaviour.
+Subsequently, the thoughts lead to sad emotions that trigger behaviour like difficulty getting out of bed.
+Within extreme depths of depression, this same thought can generate destructive feelings of heightened helplessness and possibly even suicidal behaviour.
 It is a vicious cycle.
 Cognitive Behaviour Therapy injects vital intervention right at the beginning, at the thought phase, to break the ensuing pessimistic chain reaction.

 Selecting the Right Therapist

 Typically, trained and regulated mental health professionals like psychologists or registered social workers, provide CBT treatments.
 The most important factor that drives successful treatments is your relationship with your therapist.
-It requires utmost trust and rapport.
+It requires the utmost trust and rapport.
 Consequently, you should interview several candidates to ensure they are well versed with CBT and have worked with other clients in similar situations as yourself.
 Your therapeutic relationship must be compassionate, supportive and non-judgmental.
 Select a therapist you feel most comfortable with.

 As with all therapies, every individual requires a custom-made treatment plan.
-Your first session will therefore begin with an assessment to help the therapist understand your daily routine.
+Your first session will, therefore, begin with an assessment to help the therapist understand your daily routine.
 He/she will also delve into how your illness or disorder manifests itself.
 This will help your therapist identify the cycle of unhelpful triggering thoughts, emotions and behaviour.
-Common traps that snare most people emotionally include discounting the positives and over focusing on the negatives, catastrophizing problems or setting unbelievably high standards for themselves that invariably lead to disappointment and ensuing negative thoughts.
+Common traps that snare most people emotionally include discounting the positives and over-focusing on the negatives, catastrophizing problems or setting unbelievably high standards for themselves that invariably lead to disappointment and ensuing negative thoughts.

 Interventions To Support Cognitive Behaviour Therapy

-Your treatment plan will require you to dedicate time for maintaining thought records in writing and practicing positive self-talk because they assist with re-framing unfavourable thoughts.
+Your treatment plan will require you to dedicate time to maintaining thought records in writing and practicing positive self-talk because they assist with re-framing unfavourable thoughts.
 Therapists often develop new strategies as ‘experiments’ to test what improves your mood.

 Sometimes, a life situation may not permit you to completely avoid circumstances which trigger negative episodes.
 Examples include a workplace that requires you to work alongside colleagues who influence you negatively.
 In this event, your therapist will arm you with coping mechanisms that gradually allow you to manage incidents so neutral or positive experiences replace the previous negative ones.

 Surprisingly, a lot of people underestimate the benefits of deep breathing to help induce relaxation and distraction from stress.
-Your therapist will introduce this as an active part of your action plan, along with mindfulness, compassion and grounding, specifically to help you manage intense emotions which are difficult to address with a cognitive approach, alone.
+Your therapist will introduce this as an active part of your action plan, along with mindfulness, compassion and grounding, specifically to help you manage intense emotions that are difficult to address with a cognitive approach, alone.